nndiebold/sample-project/README.md

 To commit your changes, do the following:
 1. Check your current list of changes with `git status`
 2. Choose which changes to commit with `git add filename.ext`
-    - or save all the changes with `git add .`
+    - or track all the changes with `git add .`
+    - or untrack a tracked change with `git rm filename.ext`
-    - or choose which changes to discard with `git rm filename.ext`
+    - or choose which changes to discard with `git restore filename.ext`
 3. Commit your changes with `git commit -m "feat(scope): changes made"`
     - The commit message should be short yet descriptive
         - `docs: add example usage of FeatureName`